 The Punakha's Uma's open-plan restaurant and lounge bar are chic and take in full views of the surrounding area.
 The Uma's Shambhala Retreat spa features a traditional Bhutanese hot stone bath as well as a plethora of massage and body therapy plans to indulge in.

-The Six Senses lodges have been situated to provide stunning views of adjacent landscapes, such as their Gangtey lodge which looks out over the breadth of the Phobjika Valley and in Punakha, which is positioned to looking out over the Mo Chu River.
+All Six Senses lodges have been situated to provide stunning views of adjacent landscapes, such as their Gangtey lodge which looks out over the breadth of the Phobjika Valley and in Punakha, which is positioned to looking out over the Mo Chu River.
 The Six Senses lodge on the outskirts of the capital city, Thimpu, is located near the city's main attraction, the regal Trashi Chhoe Dzongday, while the Six Senses Bumthang will be within short hikes to the majestic Namkhe Nyingpo monastery and to the massive Jakar Dzong with picturesque location overlooking the Chokhor valley.
 Six Senses has become well known both for its spa treatments and for its cuisine and these two assets make their new retreat a welcome addition to Bhutan’s cultural and political hub.